DominusLeo/Tic_tac_toe_3d/README.md

 instructions:
-set the turn - print (x, y, z) coordinates in format "123" (xyz) to exit the game - print "exit" to cancel last two turns (opponent and yours) - print "c" look for hints in terminal
+set the turn - print (x, y, z) coordinates in format "123" (xyz) to exit the game - print "ex" to cancel last two turns (opponent and yours) - print "c" look for hints in terminal